 International immigration to Nova Scotia has risen above historic levels in recent years.
 There was an initial spike between July 1, 2015 and June 30, 2016 due to the influx of Syrian refugees during that period.
-However, immigration levels in the three years since then have continued to be higher than historic levels.
+However, immigration levels in the four years since then have continued to be higher than historic levels.
 Immigration level increased between July 1, 2021 and June 30, 2022 due to eased COVID-19 travel restrictions.

 Download CSV File

 Note: Date represents change from July 1 in the previous period.
 For example, data for 2021/2022 reflect the number of immigrants added to the population between July 1, 2021 and June 30, 2022.

 Additionally, immigration to Nova Scotia is driven by federally-set caps on the number of immigrants coming into a province through each of the various immigration streams.
 Even with interest from Nova Scotians in accepting new immigrants and interest from potential immigrants in migrating to the province, ultimately increasing Nova Scotia’s immigration requires increases to the relevant federal caps.

 Increases have been made to federal caps on some programs in recent years.
 In March 2016, for example, the annual cap on Nova Scotia immigrants through the provincial nominee program was increased by 300, bringing the cap for that program for the year up to 1,350.